 - Extra expenses due to flight delays, strikes, weather condition or any event out of our control

 - Anything not included in service includes column

 A trekker or walker who is able to hike normally 5-6 hours per day carrying a lightweight backpack will be very fit enough to do this trekking.
 There is stone step up and down which are very uneven and due to some long descents your leg may feel shaky so we recommend using walking poles to feel safer.
 Normally, maximum altitude of the trek is 5545m, so you should be more careful about your health and altitude related risk.
 To get rid of it please walks slowly and has more water and other drinks.

 Basically, we can get mineral water bottles in lower places but as we go higher cannot find it.
 In that case, we suggest you drink boiled water which may charge the small fee, found in tea houses and better to bring chlorine tablets to purify water.
 Due to no provision of plastic bottles better to use boiled rather than mineral water, helpful for protection of the environment.

 Recharging Batteries of Electronic Items on Everest View Trek

-You may see some beautiful and sweet children and you may want to distribute balloons, chocolates, money and pens as many trekkers have felt same.
-But better not to do so because it encourages them to beg and ask to every trekker.
+You may see some beautiful and sweet children and you may want to distribute balloons, chocolates, money, and pens as many trekkers have felt same.
+But better not to do so because it encourages them to beg and ask every trekker.

 In the trekking, keep your valuables safe.
-Do not left anything anywhere.
+Do not leave anything anywhere.
 Ensure that you lock your door when you leave your room and do not hang anything outside at night.